christophetd/docker-python-sandbox/README.md

 - an object with the following parameters
   - *code* : the code to be run
   - *timeoutMs* : the time after which the execution should be stopped
+  - *v3*: boolean indicating if python3 should be used to run the code

 **callback** is the callback to be called once the execution is complete.
 It will be called with 2 parameters: